Q: What kinds of organizations benefit from The Power of Goodwill and your Employee Morale Snapshot?

 Q: How do I know whether or not my employees are currently ambassadors for my organization?

 A: The only way to really know for sure is to conduct research among employees to find out what they’re thinking and feeling about their jobs, their bosses, and their employers.
-You can’t read their minds, and you can be darn sure that just about the last person employees will talk to about job dissatisfaction is their boss or the leader of the organization.
-No, they’re much more comfortable telling their friends, neighbors, co-workers…and your vendors and customers.
+You can’t read their minds, and employees typically don’t talk much (if at all) about job dissatisfaction with their boss or the leader of the organization.
+But you can almost count on them to discuss their concerns with friends, neighbors, co-workers…and your vendors and customers.

 Q: Why do you say that the customer isn’t number one?